AhmedAmraniAkdi/music_control_raspberry_pi_mm/README.md

 To use it this your need mpv and socat, to install them run on your Raspberry Pi terminal

 sudo apt-get install mpv

-sudo apt*get install socat
+sudo apt-get install socat

-There are the music.py python scripts that detects when an usb is plugged and start playing music with a playlist it mades, and the bash scripts to start music, pause, unpause, next and previous songs.
+There are the music.py python scripts that detects when an usb is plugged and start playing music with a playlist it mades, and the bash scripts to start music, quit , pause, unpause, next and previous songs.